SudevSanthosh/IEEEXtreme/N different palindromes/details.md

 **Example case 2.** In the string "radar", the pairs that denote a palindrome are (1-indexed): (1, 1), (1, 5), (2, 2), (2, 4), (3, 3), (4, 4), (5, 5).

 **Example case 3.** In the string "ab", the pairs denoting a palindrome are : (1, 1), (2, 2)

+# Sudev Santhosh Again
+This is my second pull request.